Home » Albums » folklore » Songs on folklore » august

 Table of Contents

-Background and Release
+Background and Recording

 «In my head, I’ve been calling the girl from ‘august’ either Augusta or Augustine.
 What happened in my head was: ‘cardigan’ is Betty’s perspective from 20 or 30 years later, looking back on this love that was this tumultuous thing.
 I think Betty and James ended up together.
 So in my head, she ends up with him but he really put her through it. ‘august’ was obviously about the girl that James had this summer with.
-She seems like she’s a bad girl, but really she’s not.
+She seems like she’s a bad girl but really she’s not.
 She’s a really sensitive person who fell for him and she was trying to seem cool and like she didn’t care because that’s what girls have to do.
-And she was trying to let him think that she didn’t care, but she did and she thought they had something very real.
+And she was trying to let him think that she didn’t care, but she did, and she thought they had something very real.
 And then he goes back to Betty.
-So the idea that there is some bad, villain girl in any type of situation who ‘takes your man’ is a total myth because that’s not usually the case at all.
+So, the idea that there is some bad, villain girl in any type of situation who ‘takes your man’ is a total myth because that’s not usually the case at all.
 Everybody has feelings and wants to be seen and loved.
 And Augustine…that’s all she wanted.»

 Live Performances